YashdalfTheGray/thing-doer/design/datastore.md

       "$id": "#/properties/status",
       "type": "string",
       "title": "The status of the node",
-      "description": "One of the statuses listed below that the node could be in", "default": "ACTIVE",
+      "description": "One of the statuses listed below that the node could be in.", "default": "ACTIVE",
       "examples": ["ACTIVE"],
       "enum": ["ACTIVE", "BUSY", "TERMINATED"]